locuslab/deq/README.md

 # Deep Equilibrium Models

-**2020/5: The current version is not yet compatible with PyTorch 1.5 due to some issues with parameter replica in `DataParallel` (which has also affected some other transformer repos; see Issue [#3936](https://github.com/huggingface/transformers/issues/3936)).
-I will update the repo accordingly once this is fixed.
-For now, to run DEQ, PLEASE USE PyTorch <1.5.0.**
+**2020/5: 2020/7: A branch `pytorch-1.5` has been created to resolve the DataParallel issue with PyTorch 1.5 (see [here](https://github.com/pytorch/pytorch/issues/40457) and [here](https://github.com/huggingface/transformers/pull/4300) for details).
+Specifically, this is not a DEQ-related issue, but one related to some of the modules DEQ depends on (e.g., adaptive embedding).
+In PyTorch 1.5, accessing parameters on the replicas is no longer possible.
+For now, you can use the `pytorch-1.5` to train the model from scratch, but there is no pre-trained model yet following the code change.
+To run pre-trained models, please still use PyTorch 1.4 and this `master` branch.**

 This repository contains the code for the deep equilibrium (DEQ) model, an implicit-depth architecture proposed in the paper [Deep Equilibrium Models](https://arxiv.org/abs/1909.01377) by Shaojie Bai, J. Zico Kolter and Vladlen Koltun.